 Florence is the capital of Tuscany, located on the banks of the river Arno, in the central-northern part of the Italian peninsula.
 It is easily accessible from every part of Italy and abroad, by plane, car and train.
 Florence is located on the main national railway lines; the international airport "Amerigo Vespucci" is only 5 km from the city centre; the A1 tollway (autostrada) connects Florence to Bologna and Milan, to the north, and to Rome and Naples, to the south.
+Read more on Travelling to and in Florence.

 Besides boasting a glorious past, Florence is today an important cultural, manufacturing, commercial and industrial centre.
 The city is a destination for tourists from all over the world.